zappascout/devil_notes-sources/docs/notes_18_devil.md

 [resist]: <https://www.technologyreview.com/2026/04/21/1135665/resistance-ai-artificial-intelligence-backlash-protests/?utm_source=the_download&utm_medium=email&utm_campaign=the_download.unpaid.engagement&utm_term=Active%20Qualified&utm_content=05-15-2026&mc_cid=850eb8e9a8&mc_eid=42e32a91e2>

 ==It would take a bold soul to bet that automated programming stops there==:
 As we know by now (2026), it very definitely didn't stop there.
 As I update these notes I find the code assistants (now integrated into my editor) incredibly useful in reducing grunt work—these are truly amazing tools.
-I do find, however, that I need to understand what I (and they) are doing because, impressive as they've become, the assistants are still liable to lead one up the garden path on occasion.
+I do find, however, that I need to understand what I (and they) are doing because, impressive as they've become, the assistants are still liable to lead me up the garden path on occasion.
 One thing I enjoy, though, is that even for the bots the code often behaves differently to how they expected, forcing them to reconfigure.
 Just like me, but faster.
 And useless at fixing a martini.

 ==Right now \[computer science is\] thought of . . . as basically vocational training with Java==: